pleewson/PokerOnline/README.md

 - Access the `My Account` section to update your email, password, and other personal details.
 - Your current trophies and other game statistics are also displayed here.

+### Viewing the Scoreboard
+- Go to `/scoreboard` to see the ranking of players based on the number of trophies won.

 ## Features
 - **Real-time Gameplay**: Players can play poker in real-time thanks to WebSocket communication.
 - **User Registration and Authentication**: Players can register and log in to their accounts.